 Evaluating Expressions by Substitution

-Remember that a variable is like an empty box that is waiting for a number.
-It is a box, and it waits patiently.
+Remember that a variable is like an empty box that's waiting for a number.
 Have you ever seen a box wait?
 Those things have unbelievable staying power.

 We call it substitution when we put a number into the box.

 What's the value of 4x + 5 when x = 3?

 Let's break it down: 4x + 5 is the same as 4 · ☐ + 5, so write 3 in the box:

 4(3) + 5